Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Thinking about taking the train from Genoa to Kaufbeuren?
 We’ve got you covered.

-It usually takes around 12 hours 59 minutes to travel the 253 miles (407 km) from Genoa to Kaufbeuren by train, although you can get there in as little as 8 hours 53 minutes on the fastest services.
-You’ll normally find around 18 trains per day running on this route.
+It usually takes around 12 hours 54 minutes to travel the 253 miles (407 km) from Genoa to Kaufbeuren by train, although you can get there in as little as 9 hours 22 minutes on the fastest services.
+You’ll normally find around 23 trains per day running on this route.
 You’ll need to make 2 changes along the way as there aren't any direct services on this line.
-You can travel on this route with either Trenitalia, DB or ÖBB.
-As the main train operators on this route, all offer comfortable seating and plenty of space for luggage as standard.

 Train tickets from Genoa to Kaufbeuren are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.